-How much can you potentially make owning a funeral home?
+How much can a funeral home owner make?

 Funeral homes tend to have high operating expenses because of facilities and staff; however, revenues and profits have been on a decline.
 As more people choose cremation over traditional burial and online sales of caskets and urns increase, funeral homes have to find creative ways to remain profitable.